 I was excited to set up our beach stuff here for the first time.
 The beach here is very open; thus, a great breeze was flowing throughout the day.

-Last year I spent over an hour taking pictures of all the dune plants that were growing in this once empty lot.
+Last year I spent over an hour taking pictures of all the dune plants growing in this once empty lot.

 On August second, around 3 pm, part of the cliff at Grandview Beach collapsed and claimed three lives and injured two.
 Passing by the memorial, I could not help but feel for the community.
 The whole situation was just awful.